cr0wdedroom/NIDS-Triage-Lab/README.md

 Ensured Kali VM is correctly configured to see all network traffic and it is on same network interface with Windows VM.

 **Step 1.1: VM IP Address Confirmation -**
-To get both Kali and Windows VM on same subnet, I switched the Network Adapter Settings to "Private to my MAC".
+To ensure both Kali and Windows VM were on the same subnet, I switched the Network Adapter Settings to Host-Only.
 Then executed command `ifconfig` on Kali and `ipconfig` on Windows to confirm the same.

 <img src="screenshots/kali_ifconfig.png" width="600">
 <img src="screenshots/windows_ipconfig.png" width="600">